Skip to Content

 Traditional Hand Raised Pork Pie Recipe

-There is one undeniable truth about being an ‘migrant’ and that is ‘there are always foods that you miss’, and this pork pie recipe goes a long way to fill that gap.
-It is a good thing though, let’s face it the global food scene would be much more boring if those that traveled assimilated into eating exactly the same as locals do.
+There is one undeniable truth about being a migrant, and that is 'there are always foods that you miss'.
+This pork pie recipe goes a long way to fill that gap.

-Over a period of time I have found that those desires do wain a little, however as a cook many hours were spent trying to fill those gaps, whether they be the desires for food bought to the UK by waves of Asian migrants or in this case something much more ‘British’.
+Over a period of time, I have found that those desires do wane a little.
+However, as a cook, many hours were spent trying to fill those gaps!

-Technically this pork pie recipe is probably the most time consuming thing that I make and as such it is certainly a ‘special occasion’ dish as I reckon you need at least 2 days to get it right and then you cannot eat until day 3 and it gets even better on days 4 & 5.
+Technically, this pork pie recipe is probably the most time-consuming thing that I make.
+You need at least 2 days to get it right, and then you cannot eat until day 3, and it gets even better on days 4 & 5.

 Traditional Hand Raised Pork Pie Recipe